theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/queries/variant-selections.md

 ### Edit Selections

-The *Selection Screen* in the Query window corresponds to the query's input screen in SAP.
+The *Selection Screen* in the query window corresponds to the query's input screen in SAP.

 ![Selections-Section](/img/content/xfa/query-variant2.png){:class="img-responsive"}